Loaded Baked Potato Soup

 - Feel free to saute a few cloves of garlic to make a garlicky baked potato soup.
 Think of the toppings you enjoy on a baked potato or potato skins.
 The possibilities are endless.

-Give this loaded baked potato soup a try.
+Give this easy potato soup a try.
 My countdown to spring has begun.
 How about you?

 - Hearty Italian Vegetable Beef Soup from Barefeet in the Kitchen